SCEJ

 4-a228

-(Kobe U.) *Tsukada Kazuhiro, Nakagawa Keizo, Kitagawa Tooru, Okamoto Yasunao, Matsuoka Atsushi, Kamio Eiji, Matsuyama Hideto, Yoshioka Tomohisa
+(Kobe U.) *Tsukada Kazuhiro, Nakagawa Keizo, Kitagawa Tooru, Okamoto Yasunao, Matsuoka Atsushi, Kamio Eiji, Matsuyama Hideto, Yoshioka Tomohisa, (Kurita Water Industries Ltd.) Kinooka Ken, Hirosawa Fumiya, Kawakatsu Takahiro

 Molecular dynamics